Why does American Express require a lot of information when opening an account?

 For a CD account, rates are subject to change at any time without notice before the account is opened.
 Your rate will be fixed on the business day‡ we receive your completed application, provided we receive your deposit within 30 days after your application is approved.
 After a CD is opened, additional deposits to the account are not permitted.
 Early CD withdrawals may be subject to significant penalties which could cause you to lose some of your principal.
 Please see the Deposit Account Agreement for additional terms and conditions and Truth-in-Savings disclosures.

-**The national average APY is accurate as of November 23, 2020, as published in the FDIC's Weekly National Rates and Rate Caps; average rate used is for deposits under $100,000.
+**The national average APY referenced is published in the FDIC's Weekly National Rates and Rate Caps; average rate used is for savings deposits under $100,000.
+Visit the FDIC website for details.

 ‡For purposes of transferring funds, business days are Monday through Friday, excluding holidays.
 Transfers can be initiated 24/7 via the website or phone, but any transfers initiated after 7:00 PM Eastern Time or on non-business days will begin to be processed on the next business day.